 DELIVERY AND PACKAGING

 RISK AND TITLE

-- “The Seller” shall mean Aspen Electronics Limited.
+- “The Seller” shall mean Aspen Electronics, part of APC Technology Group plc.
 Registered in England and Wales No. 1166826.
 Registered Office: 6 Stirling Park, Laker Road, Rochester, Kent, ME1 3QR.

 - “The Buyer” shall mean the person, firm, company, government department, local or public authority with whom or which the Seller may contract.

 - The Seller submits all quotation and price lists and accepts all orders subject to the following Conditions of Sale which shall apply to all goods or services supplied by the Seller, its servants, agents or sub-contractors to the exclusion of all other representations, conditions and warranties; statutory or otherwise expressed or implied except where mutually agreed in writing by both parties.

 - In the case of inconsistency between the Seller’s and the Buyer’s conditions the Seller’s shall prevail.